 I recently discussed the influence of my soaring local exchange rate.
 Currently, the Australian dollar (AUD) is weakening against the US dollar which means I’m earning more AUD per USD than ever before.
 For some perspective on the impact that this is having on the numbers I report, let’s make a quick comparison.

-Unfortunately, my income reports don’t demonstrate this disparity well, but it’s something to keep in mind.
+Unfortunately, my income reports don’t demonstrate this disparity well, but it’s worth noting.

-I have to start this summary by saying: wow!
+Well, I think I have to begin this summary by saying: wow!
 I may have seen more than my fair share of five-digit months in the past, but a profit like this still has a massive impact on me.
 This truly sets the pace for what will hopefully be a fantastic year.

 One of my goals for 2016 is to start working and traveling at the same time.
 My online business is built around the idea that I can travel anywhere in the world and still make a living, but I haven’t taken full advantage of this fact yet.
 Now, I will have the financial freedom to trial the digital nomad lifestyle and see if it’s something that I want to pursue long-term.